dmd-program/dmd-400-fa20_TEMP/capstone-project.md

 ## Types

 While project types may overlap, in general, they can be broken down into a few types.
-You can map [project categories](/project-categories.md) to and the following:
+You can map [project categories](/project-categories.md) to the following:

 * Client-based project
   * This project is based on fulfilling stakeholder needs and requirements.